 Have you ever seen those cheap colas at the store?
 You know, “Mt.
 Dude” or “Dr. Pebbers”, something like that?
-That kind of pathetic attempt to jump on the bandwagon of success pisses me off.
-I’ve had a sip of Mountain Dude before (insert gay joke) and it was fairly good.
-It wasn’t EXTREME good and actually tasted very similar to Mountain Dew, but at the same time I couldn’t forgive myself for contributing to the whole practice of stealing success from others – this isn’t limited to just soda either.
-That is why I’ve come up with this list of copycat products that were terrible and somehow fairly successful at the same time.
+That kind of pathetic attempt to jump on the bandwagon of success has a certain attractiveness to it.
+I’ve had a sip of Mountain Dude before and it was fairly good.
+It wasn’t EXTREME good and actually tasted very similar to Mountain Dew.
+I was colored impressed.
+That is why I’ve come up with this list of copycat products that were terrible and somehow beautiful at the same time.

 #4 THE SUPER-HERO